nanthakumar-m/Pan-card-validator-Html-Css-Javascript/README.md

 The primary goal of this project was to understand and implement form validation, work with regular expressions (RegEx), and improve user input handling.

-Click here to the live demo  --> https://nanthakumar-m.github.io/Pan-card-validator-Html-Css-Javascript/index2.html
+🔗👉Click here to the live demo  --> https://nanthakumar-m.github.io/Pan-card-validator-Html-Css-Javascript/index2.html

 ## ⚙️ Technologies Used